goodwillpunning/dataframe-rules-engine/README.md

 The summary report is meant to be just that, a summary of the failed rules.
 This will return only the records that failed and only the rules that failed for that record; thus, if the `summaryReport.isEmpty` then all rules passed.

+## Python Wraper
+The Python Wrapper allows users to validate data quality of their PySpark DataFrames using Python.

+They Python Wrapper can be found under the directory `/python`.
+A quickstart notebook is also located under `/python/examples`.

 ## Next Steps
 Clearly, this is just a start.
 This is a small package and, as such, a GREAT place to start if you've never contributed to a project before.
 Please feel free to fork the repo and/or submit PRs.
 We'd love to see what